realm/realm-server-side-samples/21-Permission/README.md

-A demo that demonstrates the usage of the the permission API.
+A demo that demonstrates the usage of the permission API.

 This is a complimentary app to the Realm Cloud Chat App https://github.com/realm/my-first-realm-app/tree/master/android/ObjectPermissionAdvanced it shows how you can: